nkhatami40/data_mid_bootcamp_project_classification/README.md

 # data_mid_bootcamp_project_classification

-The objective of this project is to analise the characteristics of the bank customers that accept or reject a credit card offer, and predict customers behaviour in this regard.
+The objective of this project is to analyse the characteristics of the bank customers that accept or reject a credit card offer, and predict customers' behaviour in this regard.

 With that end in mind, we studied a dataframe with information about 18000 bank customers using three different tools: Python, SQL and Tableau.